iharmcd/ml_zoomcamp_midterm_project/README.md

 # ml_zoomcamp_midterm_project
-Please check presentation file for all the detailes.
+Please check file 'ml_midterm_project.pdf' for all the detailes.